adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 You might, for example, have a single Git repo with your header and footer components, and want to reuse these across multiple sites.
 Here’s Zach Leatherman’s solution for that particular issue:

-{% bookshop 'markdown/youtube' title: "" id: "owOUiCeFkAE" extend: false border: false %}
+{% bookshop 'markdown/youtube' title: "" id: "IwZf9VdQbKo" extend: false border: false %}

 You could also create a public/private crossover repository where your content could be community moderated and edited, and then mounted into a private repo.
 This way, your source code and / or project files can remain entirely private, while your community can manage and edit your documentation or other public site content — the best of both worlds.
 (You might equally mount a private repo onto a public site in order to use a proprietary plugin — it’s entirely up to you!)